eProsima/Micro-XRCE-DDS-Client/examples/SubscribeHelloWorldBestEffort/README.md

 1. Run an agent in a certain port, for example, *2018*: `MicroXRCEAgent udp4 -p 2018`.
 2. Run the *PublisherHelloWorldBestEffort* example or some publisher that can send the *HelloWorld* topic.
 3. Run the *SubscriberHelloWorldBestEffort* example.
-   The example can be parameterized with the number of topics that will be listened.
+   The example expects first and second argument to be IP address and port where the Micro XRCE-DDS Agent is running.
+It can also be parameterized with the amount of times that the topic will be listened.
-   If no number is given, the publisher will publish indefinitely.
+   If no number is given, the subscriber will listen indefinitely.

 ## Topic